-When a grievance by a faculty member derives from substantially the same facts and circumstances-as a proposed disciplinary action against the faculty member, the Committee on Faculty-Grievances will seek an informal resolution.
+When a grievance by a faculty member derives from substantially the same facts and circumstances-as a proposed disciplinary action against the faculty member, the Committee on Faculty Grievances will seek an informal resolution.
 If an informal resolution fails, the grievance and the disciplinary action will be addressed separately according to the procedures outlined for each in this Manual.
 When both procedures are completed, the Committee on Faculty Grievances and the hearing panel will submit separate reports to the Office of the Provost.

-i.
-Procedures for Formal Faculty Hearings in Cases That May Result in Major Sanctions or Dismissal from the University i.
-Filing of Statement of Charges for Disciplinary Action

-The provost will notify the faculty member of the intent to file charges, initiate a request for a formal hearing panel, and appoint the Dean of Faculty or designee to serve as complainant ("University representative") in the disciplinary proceeding.
+- i.
+Procedures for Formal Faculty Hearings in Cases That May Result in Major Sanctions or Dismissal from the University - i.
+Filing of Statement of Charges for Disciplinary Action hearing panel, and appoint the Dean of Faculty or designee to serve as complainant ("University representative") in the disciplinary proceeding.
 The faculty member may make a written request with justification (such as conflict of interest) for the appointment of a different University representative.
 If the provost decides to retain the original designee, he or she will provide a written statement citing the reasons for not changing the designee.
 The faculty member's request and the provost's statement will be included in the filing of the statement of charges.
 The University representative must file the statement of charges with the Faculty Senate chair.
 The statement of charges must summarize the relevant facts and circumstances of the alleged misconduct and include a preliminary list of individuals (and their contact information) who may have relevant information.
 The University representative will send a copy of the statement of charges to the faculty member.
 The faculty member may elect to present to the hearing panel a written statement responding to the charges.